 5035.55a—Manual Signatures of Disbursing Officers

-Manual signatures must generally agree with specimens previously submitted to the agency official responsible for maintaining specimen signature files (see subsection 5015.10).
+Manual signatures must substantially conform with the specimen signatures previously submitted on FS Form 3023 to the federal entity official responsible for maintaining specimen signature files (see subsection 5015.10).
 Disbursing officers should avoid awkward or unusual conditions that would cause an abnormal signature on the checks.
-A permanent dark blue, blue-black, or black ink should be used for manual signatures.
+A permanent black ink should be used for manual signatures.
 The ink should not be subject to fading and should not be readily soluble in water.

 When facsimile signatures are used, the disbursing officer's approved facsimile signature must be printed on checks in accordance with subsection 5035.20a.
 The facsimile should appear within a frame or border that conforms to the design adopted by the disbursing officer's department or administrative office.